stacks-network/docs/docs/stacks-academy/bns.md

 identities.
 Short names in `.id` are more expensive than long names, and have to be renewed by their owners every two years.
-Name registration fees are not paid to anyone in particular---they are instead sent to a "black hole" where they are rendered unspendable (the intention is to discourage ID squatters).
+Name registration fees are not paid to anyone in particular---they are instead sent to a "black hole" where they are rendered non-spendable (the intention is to discourage ID squatters).

 Unlike DNS, _anyone_ can create a namespace and set its properties.
 Namespaces are created on a first-come first-serve basis, and once created, they last